2004 Atlantic hurricane season: Hurricane Jeanne

 Tropical Depression Eleven developed from a tropical wave at 18:00 UTC on September 13, while located about 70 mi east-southeast of Guadeloupe.
 After crossing the island while moving west-northwestward, the depression intensified into Tropical Storm Jeanne around midday on September 14.
 It strengthened further in the Caribbean Sea, before making landfall near Guayama, Puerto Rico with winds of 70 mph at 16:00 UTC the following day.
 Hours later, Jeanne emerged into the Mona Passage and resumed deepening, becoming at Category 1 hurricane at midday on September 16.
-Around the time, the hurricane made another landfall at the eastern tip of Dominican Republic with winds of 80 mph.
+Around that time, the hurricane made another landfall at the eastern tip of Dominican Republic with winds of 80 mph.
 By early on September 17, Jeanne weakened to a tropical storm due to its slow movement over the rough terrain of Hispaniola, and briefly fell to tropical depression intensity at 18:00 UTC.
 After re-emerging into the Atlantic, the storm then moved generally northward.
 After the system passed between the eastern Bahamas and Turks and Caicos Islands on September 18, slow re-intensification occurred.

 Late on September 20, Jeanne again became a Category 1 hurricane; around that time, it began to execute an anti-cyclonic loop.
 The storm moved eastward, before a trough of low pressure caused Jeanne to curve southeastward.
 Early on September 22, the system strengthened into a Category 2 hurricane.
 A deep-layer ridge slowly curved Jeanne to the west by the following day, around the time it weakened to a Category 1 hurricane due to upwelled waters.
 However, the storm began re-intensifying on September 24, becoming a Category 2 hurricane again that day and a Category 3 by September 25.
 At 14:00 UTC on the latter, Jeanne struck the Abaco Islands in the Bahamas with winds of 115 mph.
 The hurricane strengthened slightly further, peaking with maximum sustained winds of 120 mph.
 Jeanne made its final landfall on Hutchinson Island, Florida at the same time around 04:00 UTC on September 26.
 It quickly weakened after moving inland and fell to tropical storm intensity only 14 hours later.
 Curving northward, Jeanne decayed to a tropical depression over Georgia late on September 27.
 Jeanne turned northeastward and became extratropical over Virginia after about 24 hours.
 The remnants briefly re-strengthened after moving offshore the Delmarva Peninsula, but dissipated late on September 29.